What Is The Difference Between Garmin Echomap And Humminbird Helix Fish Finder Series?

 The Echomap units have both touchscreen functionality as well as menu keys, which can be used effectively in combination with each other.
 This makes it easier to customize the screen display, as well as zoom in on specific areas.

-Bottom line: If touchscreen functionality is an important feature for you, then a Garmin Echomap unit is the right choice for you.
+Bottom line: If touchscreen functionality is an important feature for you, then our testing showed that a Garmin Echomap unit is the right choice for you.

 Preloaded maps: While Garmin Echomap units come with either LakeVu (inland) or BlueChart (coastal) maps preloaded, Humminbird Helix units come with the Humminbird basemap, which has much lower resolution.